Social & Ethics Responsibilities

 IRIS USA requires a high standard of ethical behavior from all of its employees and expects them to conduct themselves in their dealings with outside parties in a manner that does not reflect negatively on the Company or create a conflict of interest.
 IRIS USA takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships.
 This includes a prohibition on giving anything of value to government officials to influence their decision-making or to secure any unfair advantages.
 Accordingly, IRIS USA requires that all transactions between IRIS USA, its employees and outside parties be based on business and competitive factors relating to price, quality, delivery, previous record, etc., and not on favor or preference.
 Likewise, IRIS USA expects its suppliers to honor these standards and comply with the U.S. Foreign Corrupt Practices Act and all applicable state and local anti-corruption laws and regulations.

 Suppliers must take appropriate action to ensure that the content and understanding of the IRIS USA Code of Conduct and the principles embodied therein are communicated to its employees.

-IRIS USA shall have the right, via an independent auditing firm, to conduct periodic on-site visits for the purposes of conducting audits of production operations, payroll and personnel records, and safety, work and environmental practices that might determine compliance or non-compliance with the IRIS USA Code of Conduct.
+IRIS USA shall have the right, directly or via an independent auditing firm, to conduct periodic on-site visits for the purposes of conducting audits of production operations, payroll and personnel records, and safety, work and environmental practices that might determine compliance or non-compliance with the IRIS USA Code of Conduct.
 If an on-site inspection reveals non-compliance with the IRIS USA Code of Conduct, action plans must be developed to correct the issues of non-compliance in a manner satisfactory to IRIS USA.
 If a supplier fails to correct any area of non-compliance, or demonstrates non-compliance of a grave character, IRIS USA maintains the right to immediately terminate the business relationship.